rafyls/nand2tetris-projects/README.md

 **Project 3: Memory**

 - Objective: Implementation of all the chips (Register, PC, RAM etc.) of Chapter 3 using the Hardware Description Language (HDL) specified in the book.

+**Project 4: Machine Language**

+- Objective: Writing and execution of two low-level programs written in the Hack assembly language.